 This is a recipe for fennel orange salad.
 The fennel is crisp and refreshing.
 The sweetness of the orange along with a bite of a salty olive is exciting.
 And the vivid colors make this beautiful salad to dig into.
 A perfect salad to serve with paella, or any full flavored Mediterranean main course.

 This salad comes compliments of Sur la Table and our March Cooking Class “Great Paella at Home”.
 The side dish recipes are always a perk when learning about the main attraction.
-And which by the way, the main attraction was this Spicy Paella Recipe.
+This was served as a side dish for Paella.

 The simple vinaigrette blends nicely adding honey and sherry vinegar.
 Add some fennel fronds for garnish and you’ve got a dramatic and delicious side dish.